 The fraction explained

 5 8 isn’t a mysterious code; it’s a fraction written the way many of us see it on a ruler or a recipe.
-Worth adding: the top number, 5, tells you how many parts you have, and the bottom number, 8, tells you how many equal parts make up a whole.
-In plain terms, 5 8 means five parts out of eight equal parts.
+Still, the top number, 5, tells you how many parts you have, and the bottom number, 8, tells you how many equal parts make up a whole.
+Simply put, 5 8 means five parts out of eight equal parts.
 If you picture a pizza cut into eight slices, you’d be holding five of those slices.
 That visual helps bridge the gap between abstract numbers and something you can actually see.

 Why it matters

 Why does this particular fraction show up so often?
-In practice, in construction, 5 8 is a common length for everything from studs to trim.
+Consider this: even in cooking, measuring 5 8 of a cup of flour can affect texture.
+In construction, 5 8 is a common length for everything from studs to trim.
 In sewing, a 5 8 inch seam allowance can be the difference between a snug fit and a sloppy one.
-Because of that, even in cooking, measuring 5 8 of a cup of flour can affect texture.
 Knowing exactly how many inches 5 8 translates to lets you move from guesswork to precision, and that precision saves time, money, and frustration.

 How to convert 5 8 to inches